-Born without a left hand, Damien Seguin has two careers: one in Paralympic sailing and the other one in offshore racing.
-He is a three-time Paralympic medalist in 2.4 mR (gold medalist in Athens and Rio and a silver medal in Beijing) and a five-time world champion in this sport, Damien made his debut in the offshore race in 2005 in Figaro before moving to Class 40, a boat on which he took part in several transatlantic races (Route du Rhum in 2010 and 2014 and Transat Jacques Vabre in 2011 and 2013 with Yoann Richomme).
+Born without his left hand, Damien Seguin still manages to combine two careers: one in Paralympic sailing, the other in offshore racing.
+Triple Paralympic medallist in the 2.4 mR (gold medal in Athens and Rio and a silver in Beijing) and fifth-time world champion in this discipline, Damien first got into offshore racing in 2005 via the Figaro.

 2019: Transat Jacques Vabre - 14th